‘Days Of Our Lives’ Spoilers: Chad DiMera Determined To Win Back Abigail

 Recently, Abigail overheard Chad and Kate talking about business.
 She was disappointed that he was resorting to getting dirty in the business world.
 For weeks, he talked about making DiMera a respectable name.
 It seems that has gone out the window and is certainly not helping him win back his wife.
 Even though Abby shared her thoughts with Chad on this matter, he will continue doing things the wrong way.
 He has his eyes set on Deimos Kiriakis’ (Vincent Irizarry) prized possession, which will only make the war between the families even worse.

 Days Of Our Lives spoilers for May sweeps reveal that Chad will arrange a trip to Greece.
-He wants to get his hands on an amulet and Hope Brady (Kristian Alfonso) tries to stop him.
+He wants to get his hands on an amulet, and Hope Brady (Kristian Alfonso) tries to stop him.
 Other characters will also go abroad, including Gabi, Eli, Sonny (Freddie Smith), Paul (Christopher Sean), JJ (Casey Moss), and Lani (Sal Stowers).
 It is teased that in addition to danger, there will also be adventure and intrigue.
 If Chad succeeds and gets the amulet, how will this affect his future with Abigail?

 What do you think of “Chabby” on Days Of Our Lives?
 Can Chad DiMera win back Abigail?
 Or will his business decisions cause her to run in the other direction – and possibly into Dario’s arms?